stitchdata/docs/_integration-schemas/github/project_cards.md

     description: "The name of the card."
   - name: "node_id"
     type: "string"
-    description: "The cards node ID."
+    description: "The card's node ID."
   - name: "note"
     type: "string"
     description: "Notes in the card."